jumpcutking/threads/README.md

 {
     $:{
         id: "myactionid"
-        threadId: "mythread" //only threads will provide this property },
+        threaded: "my thread" //only threads will provide this property },
     (...)
 }